Deactivating/activating Pilot Assist

 Automatic standby mode

-Pilot Assist is dependent on other systems, e.g. stability control/anti-skid ESC2.
-If any of these other systems stops working, Pilot Assist is deactivated automatically.
+Pilot Assist is dependent on other systems, e.g. stability control/anti-skid ESC1.
+If any of these other systems stops working, Pilot Assist is switched off automatically.

 - The driver must then regulate the car's speed, apply the brakes as needed and maintain a safe distance to other vehicles.